-42. Report the counterparty risk exposure of derivatives after applying the regulatory netting standards based on the Basel II framework (not the accounting rules for netting).
+- 41. Report the counterparty risk exposure of derivatives after applying the regulatory netting standards based on the Basel II framework (not the accounting rules for netting).
 Data should not include any other credit risk mitigation effects.
-Derivatives traded over-the-counter (OTC), on an exchange and through a central counterparty (CCP) should all be included.

-43. Collateral received (whether cash or non-cash) should not be netted against the (net) derivatives position.
-Where the applicable accounting standards permits a bank to net payables (to return cash collateral) from the corresponding derivative asset, the bank should first gross-up the derivative asset before calculating the net replacement cost in the formula in paragraphs 186 and 187 of the Basel II framework (which provides the formula to calculate the counterparty credit risk under the Current Exposure Method).
-Using this same formula, all banks should set the value of the volatility adjusted collateral amount (CA) to zero.

-44. If a derivative transaction is not covered under a qualifying Basel II netting agreement, the derivative exposure amount should be reported on a gross basis.
+Derivatives traded over-the-counter (OTC), on an exchange and through a central counterparty (CCP) should all be included. - 42.
+Collateral received (whether cash or non-cash) should not be netted against the (net) derivatives position.
+Where the applicable accounting standard permits a bank to net payables (to return cash collateral) from the corresponding derivative asset, the bank should first gross-up the derivative asset before calculating the net replacement cost in the formula in paragraphs 186 and 187 of the Basel II framework (which provides the formula to calculate the counterparty credit risk under the Current Exposure Method).
+Using this same formula, all banks should set the value of the volatility adjusted collateral amount (C_A) to zero. - 43.
+If a derivative transaction is not covered under a qualifying Basel II netting agreement, the derivative exposure amount should be reported on a gross basis.
+Cash variation margin may be treated as a pre-settlement payment, and thus used to reduce the replacement cost of derivatives, only if it meets the criteria outlined in Basel III leverage ratio framework and disclosure requirements, January 2014, paragraph 25.